Investors

 Commissioner

-His professional career began with several multinational joint-venture banks, notably PT Bank Multicor and PT Bank LTCB Central Asia, before joining the Lippo Group in 1992.
-He served as Commissioner of PT Matahari Putra Prima Tbk (1997-2013), President Commissioner of PT Multipolar Technology Tbk (2011-2013), and Commissioner for PT Multifiling Mitra Indonesia Tbk (2017-2021).
-Currently, he serves as Commissioner of PT Multipolar Technology Tbk (since 2013) and concurrently serves as President Commissioner of PT Pacific Eastern Coconut Utama (since 2019).
+His professional career began with several multinational joint-venture banks, notably PT Bank Multicor and PT Bank LTCB Central Asia.
+He served as the President Director of the Company (1994-2011), Commissioner of PT Matahari Putra Prima Tbk (1997-2013), President Commissioner of PT Multipolar Technology Tbk (2011-2013), and Commissioner of PT Multifiling Mitra Indonesia Tbk (2017-2021).
+Currently, he serves as Commissioner of PT Multipolar Technology Tbk (since 2013), President Commissioner of PT Visionet Data Internasional (since 2016), and concurrently serves as President Commissioner of PT Pacific Eastern Coconut Utama (since 2019).

-He is an Indonesian citizen, aged 61 as of 31 December 2021.
+He is an Indonesian citizen, aged 63 as of December 31, 2023.
 He obtained a Master of Business Administration degree in banking from Golden Gate University, USA in 1986.
-He holds a bachelor’s degree in Marketing from the Center of Business England, which he earned in 1979.
+He holds a Bachelor’s degree in Marketing from the Center of Business England, which he earned in 1979.

 Board of Directors